-The five playoff points categories where students compete are:
+The five playoff categories are:

-Average points per student in the class (Titled: Unity)
+Unity — Average points per student

-% of positively awarded points (Titled: Honor)
+Honor — Percentage of positively awarded points

 The "Regular season" is defined as any period during the school year where the French Class League/La Ligue de la classe de françiais (formerly called Défi ClassDojo) is happening outside of the playoff format.
 It can start as early as August or as late as March.
 Generally speaking, the regular season is comprised of the first three marking periods/quarters of the school year.
 Each quarter would be considered its own competition where students in all classes competed generally against everyone else, with the goal being to accumulate the most points during that quarter.
 At the end of the quarter, the class in first place would receive one victory point in the standings.
 Classes were ranked first by victory points, then by total accumulated points throughout the regular season to determine their ranking and seed for the playoffs.